-VERY one who knows something of his own heart and of the temptation to grow slack in Joursuing Scripture principles will value the recurring statements which appear in the Bible to remind us of the necessity of method, order and regularity in discharging our responsibilities stewards.
-In the Old Testament, where wealth was largely determined by, and expressed in, crops and herds, there was the tithing of increase (Dt. xiv.
-22) and the giving of firstfruits (Neh. x.
-35), both 'year by year.'
-In addition the males appeared before God 'not empty but every man giving as he was able three times a year' (Dt. xvi.
-16, 17).
+■ VERY one who knows something of his own d heart and of the temptation to grow slack in I pursuing Scripture principles will value the recurring statements which appear in the Bible to remind us of the necessity of method, order and regularity in discharging our responsibilities stewards.
+In the Old Testament, where wealth was largely determined by, and expressed in, crops and herds, there was the tithing of increase (Deuteronomy 14:22) and the giving of firstfruits (Nehemiah 10:35), both 'year by year.'
+In addition the males appeared before God 'Three times a year ... they shall not appear before the Lord empty-handed' (Deuteronomy 16:16-17).
 When we come to the New Testament, we meet with changing conditions.
 Corinth was a busy and cosmopolitan city and seaport and possibly many of the Christians received weekly wages.
-Hence, the apostle calls upon them to lay aside as God had prospered them on the first day of the week (1 Cor. xvi.
-2).
-This evidently affords the beginning and apostolic authority for the offerings on the Lord's Day.
+Hence, the apostle calls upon them to lav aside as God had prospered them on the first day of the week (1 Corinthians 16:2).
+This evidently affords beginning and apostolic authority for the offerings on the Lord's Day.

 In the Old Testament, in addition, there were gifts made for special occasions, such as the building of the Tabernacle and Temple to which we have already referred.
-In the New Testament these are balanced by the special collections made by the Gentile Churches in Europe for the poor Christians in Jerusalem.
+In the New Testament these are balanced by the special collections made by the

+Gentile Churches in Europe for the poor Christians in Jerusalem